upenndigitalscholarship/monuments-research-group/introduction.md

 *Donovan Schaefer*

+**Coming in spring 2027 from Fordham University Press: *A False Image of History: Perspectives on Confederate Commemoration from the Black Press*!
+More details soon!**

 Reviewing the history of the Civil War and its aftermath in his 1935 book *[Black Reconstruction in America](https://archive.org/details/blackreconstruc00dubo/page/n5/mode/2up)*, W. E. B. Du Bois wrote:

 > Then came this battle called Civil War, beginning in Kansas in 1854, and ending in the presidential election of 1876—twenty awful years.
 The slave went free; stood a brief moment in the sun; then moved back again toward slavery.
 The whole weight of America was thrown to color caste.
 The colored world went down before England, France, Germany, Russia, Italy, and America.
 A new slavery arose.
 The upward moving of white labor was betrayed into wars for profit based on color caste.
 Democracy died save in the hearts of black folk.
 (24)